TomPeerdeman/AndroidHangmanDeluxe/doc/design_document.md

 Activity flow
 ===
-MainActivity.java - the activity that shows and handles the game itself.<br />
-SettingsActivity.java - the activity that shows all the settings and edit's the underlying structure so that the MainActivity can use them.<br />
-HighscoreActivity.java - shows the highscore (10 games that have been won sorted by time ASC).
-Has 3 subcategories (tabs), overall, normal and evil.
-The overall tab shows the best 10 games, wich can be either normal or evil games.
-The normal tab shows the best 10 normal games.
-Etc.<br />

 #### MainActivity
 The MainActivity is started when the game launches.
 When the return buton is pressed in the main activity the game is paused and put into the background.
 The main activity has a menu of 3 items:
 - New game (Starts a new game)
 - Settings (Launches the SettingsActivity)
-- Highscore (Launches the HighscoreActivity)
+- Highscore (Launches the HighScoreActivity)

 #### SettingsActivity
 When the return buton is pressed in the settings activity the app activates the MainActivity again.
 The settings activity has a menu of 2 items:
 - Resume game (Activate the MainActivity)
-- Highscore (Launches the HighscoreActivity)
+- Highscore (Launches the HighScoreActivity)

-#### HighscoreActivity
+#### HighScoreActivity
 When the return buton is pressed in the highscore activity the app activates the MainActivity again.
 The highscore activity has a menu of 2 items:
 - Resume game (Activate the MainActivity)
 - Settings (Launches the SettingsActivity)

-When the hihscore is accessed by first activating the SettingsActivity (through the menu of the MainActivity), and in this SettingsActivity the HighscoreActivity is called (through the menu of the SettingsActivity), the return button should return to the MainActivity and **not** the SettingsActivity.
+When the highscore is accessed by first activating the SettingsActivity (through the menu of the MainActivity), and in this SettingsActivity the HighScoreActivity is called (through the menu of the SettingsActivity), the return button should return to the MainActivity and **not** the SettingsActivity.

 Style guide
 ===